OrganicCrops logo

 Step 2 – Investigate import requirements

 1. A EUR.1 certificate of origin issued by OrganicCrops Certificate of Origin (COO).
-Is it required?
-In Peru, in most cases, the COO is issued by the chamber of commerce upon request from OrganicCrops.
-In some case OrganicCrops issues the COO directly.
+Some of the import requirements include a COO.
+This document is usually issued by the chamber of commerce in Peru upon request from OrganicCrops, while a EUR.1 certificate is typically required in the EU.
 For the EU, a EUR.1 certificate is required is most cases.

 2. Phytosanitary certificate.
-Is it required?
-For most unprocessed (without heat treatment) products (e.g. cacao beans, Andean grains) and sometimes for certain root products (e.g. maca), a phytosanitary certificate is required to import the product into your country.
-It is YOUR responsibility to check if OrganicCrops needs to apply for a phytosanitary inspection with SENASA (National Agricultural Health Service of Peru, Ministry of Agriculture).
-The phytosanitary inspection can only be done prior to loading the products into the shipping container.
-It is usually carried out at the ocean port terminal or airport.
-After the inspection SENASA will issue the phytosanitary certificate.
-Normally a digital (scanned) copy is sufficient but some countries require a original/hard copy.
-You need to inform OrganicCrops if a hard copy is required to be send to the destination country.
-Courier charges apply.
+For some products, such as unprocessed items like cacao beans and Andean grains and certain root products like maca, you'll need a phytosanitary certificate to import them into your country.
+It's your responsibility to check if OrganicCrops needs to apply for a phytosanitary inspection with SENASA (National Agricultural Health Service of Peru, Ministry of Agriculture) before loading the products into the shipping container.
+After the inspection, SENASA will issue the phytosanitary certificate, which may be a digital or hard copy, depending on your country's requirements.

 1. Commercial Invoice,